meefik/linuxdeploy-cli/README.md

 Help for the parameters of the main components:
 ```
    --distrib="debian"
      The code name of Linux distribution, which will be installed.
-Supported "debian", "ubuntu", "kalilinux", "fedora", "centos", "archlinux", "gentoo", "opensuse", "slackware".
+Supported "debian", "ubuntu", "kalilinux", "fedora", "centos", "archlinux", "gentoo", "slackware".

    --target-type="file"
      The container deployment type, can specify "file", "directory", "partition", "ram" or "custom".